Image © ITV Studios, 1969

 Born: 20/10/1934, Bradford, West Yorkshire, England (as Timothy Lancaster West)

-Timothy West has for more than sixty years been an acclaimed and versatile British character actor who had made well over one hundred screen appearances in addition to his long and successful career in the theatre.
-He was born into an acting family – his father Harry Lockwood West (1905-89) was a well-known actor who worked as Lockwood West for many years – and was educated at The John Lyon School, a boys' independent school in Harrow on the Hill, London, and Bristol Grammar School in Bristol, where he was a classmate of Julian Glover and Dave Prowse, who have both appeared in Star Wars films, and at the Regent Street Polytechnic (now the University of Westminster).
+Timothy West was for more than sixty years an acclaimed and versatile British character actor who had made well over one hundred screen appearances in addition to his long and successful career in the theatre.
+He was born into an acting family – his father Harry Lockwood West (1905-89) was a well-known actor who worked as Lockwood West for many years – and was educated at The John Lyon School, a boys' independent school in Harrow on the Hill, London, and Bristol Grammar School in Bristol, where he was a classmate of fellow actors Julian Glover and Dave Prowse, and at the Regent Street Polytechnic (now the University of Westminster).

 After completing National Service in 1954, Timothy took a job as an office furniture salesman in Holborn, London.
 Then, until 1956, he was a quality control engineer in the new recorded tapes department at EMI in Hayes, Middlesex.
 He had by then joined several amateur dramatic societies.
 Timothy’s professional stage career started as an assistant stage manager and actor at the Wimbledon Theatre in 1956, and he followed this with several seasons in repertory theatre.
 He acted at the Piccadilly Theatre in 1959 and was with the Royal Shakespeare Company in 1965 at Stratford, where he appeared in Love's Labour's Lost, The Jew of Malta, The Merchant of Venice, The Comedy of Errors and Timon of Athens.
 He was also cast in Peter Hall's outstanding production of The Government Inspector at the Aldwych Theatre with Paul Scofield, and Eric Porter.

-Having spent years as a familiar face who never quite became a household name, his big chance came with the major television series, Edward the Seventh (1975), in which he played the title role and his real-life sons, Samuel and Joseph, played the King's children.
+Having spent many years as a character actor, he was catapulted to fame as star of the major television series, Edward the Seventh (1975), in which he played the title role and his real-life sons, Samuel and Joseph, played the King's children.
 Other major roles have included parts in the feature films Nicholas and Alexandra (1971), The Day of the Jackal (1973), The Thirty Nine Steps (1978), Masada (1981) and Cry Freedom (1987).

 In a lighter vein, Timothy starred as patriarch Bradley Hardacre in Granada TV's satirical Northern super-soap Brass throughout three seasons (1983–1990), and made a memorable appearance as the manic and aptly-named Professor Furie in A Very Peculiar Practice in 1986.
 From 2001-2003, he played the grumpy and frequently volatile Andrew in the BBC drama series Bedtime, with Sheila Hancock playing his long-suffering wife, Alice.
-At Christmas 2007, he joined the cast of sitcom Not Going Out as recurring character Geoffrey Adams, the father of two central characters.
-He has since reprised this role in further two episodes.
+At Christmas 2007, he joined the cast of sitcom Not Going Out as recurring character Geoffrey Adams, the father of two central characters, reprising this role in further two episodes.

-Timothy has also been a prolific performer in radio productions and was for some time a member of the BBC Radio Drama Repertory Company.
-His voice is also familiar to those who have listened to the many audiobooks that he has recorded over the years.
-However, his work in the performing arts and beyond has not been limited to acting.
-He was artistic director of the Forum Theatre, Billingham, in 1973, and co-artistic director of the Old Vic Theatre from 1980–81, was president of the London Academy of Music and Dramatic Art, and is president of the Society for Theatre Research, a supporter of the charity Cancer Research UK, and is also an Ambassador of SOS Children's Villages, an international orphan charity providing homes and mothers for orphaned and abandoned children.
-He currently supports the charity's annual World Orphan Week campaign which takes place each year in February.
+Timothy was also a prolific performer in radio productions and was for some time a member of the BBC Radio Drama Repertory Company.
+His voice was also heard on the many audiobooks that he recorded over the years.
+However, his work in the performing arts and beyond was not limited to acting.
+He was artistic director of the Forum Theatre, Billingham, in 1973, and co-artistic director of the Old Vic Theatre from 1980–81, was president of the London Academy of Music and Dramatic Art, president of the Society for Theatre Research, a supporter of the charity Cancer Research UK, and was also an Ambassador of SOS Children's Villages, an international orphan charity providing homes and mothers for orphaned and abandoned children.
+In his later years, he actively supported the charity's annual World Orphan Week campaign which takes place each February.

 In his personal life, Timothy was first married to actress Jacqueline Boyer from 1956 to 1961 and they had a daughter, Juliet.
 He married again in 1963 to Prunella Scales (1932-), an actress who will always be remembered for her role as Sybil Fawlty in Fawlty Towers, the classic comedy written by John Cleese and Connie Booth.
-Timothy and Prunella have each been awarded a CBE – Timothy's being awarded in 1984 and Prunella's in 1992.
-Their son, Samuel West (1966-), is also a successful actor, and the couple also have another son, Joseph, and a daughter, Juliet.
-When in her 70s, Prunella was diagnosed with Alzheimer's Disease and the couple have been very much in the public eye during her illness, fronting a popular Channel 4 television show about their love of canal boat excursions, Great Canal Journeys (2014-2019).
-Both Timothy and Prunella are keen narrowboaters and both spoke frankly about her dementia during the series, which has been praised by Alzheimer’s Research UK.
-He has also written several books, including his autobiography, A Moment Towards the End of the Play (Nick Hern Books, 2001).
+Timothy and Prunella were each awarded a CBE – Timothy's being awarded in 1984 and Prunella's in 1992.
+One of their sons, Samuel West (1966-), also became a successful actor, and the couple also had another son, Joseph, and a daughter, Juliet.
+When in her 70s, Prunella was diagnosed with Alzheimer's Disease and the couple were very much in the public eye during her illness, fronting a popular Channel 4 television show about their love of canal boat excursions, Great Canal Journeys (2014-2019).
+Both Timothy and Prunella were keen narrowboaters and both spoke frankly about her dementia during the series, which was praised by Alzheimer’s Research UK.
+Timothy also wrote several books, including his autobiography, A Moment Towards the End of the Play (Nick Hern Books, 2001).

 Bill Westley, Sr.

-Character & Episode: Police Driver in A Sentimental Journey and The Man from Nowhere
+Character & Episode: Police Driver in A Sentimental Journey, The Man from Nowhere, Could You Recognise the Man Again? and Somebody Just Walked Over My Grave

 Philip Weston